1997–98 AEK Athens F.C. season: Overview

-AEK, taking advantage of their very good coefficient in the UEFA ranking, had a good draw in the UEFA Cup Winners' Cup coming against Dinaburg from Latvia.
+AEK, taking advantage of their good coefficient in the UEFA ranking, had a good draw in the UEFA Cup Winners' Cup coming against Dinaburg from Latvia.
 The absence of Nikolaidis, affected the team's performance against the Latvians.
 In the "cold" Nikos Goumas Stadium Dinaburg kept resting the yellow-blacks, but after the dismissal of their goalkeeper shortly after half an hour of match, AEK scatered the Latvians with 5 goals, clearly turning the rematch into a formal procedure.
 The rematch in Daugava Stadium went as expected with AEK winning by 2–4 and their qualification was completed.
 Their next opponent were the Sturm Graz.
 At Nea Filadelfeia the game was lopsided as expected, but in the end the stadium played its part and AEK took a safe score with two goals in the last quarter of the game.
 Unfortunately, the game marked the career of Christos Kostis, who in a collision with Sidorchuk was seriously injured, never managing to fully recover.
 The rematch at Arnold Schwarzenegger Stadium was more difficult than Dumitriu and his footballers expected.
 Sturm pressed, toiled and were well set up on the pitch.
 Nevertheless, they achieved nothing more than scoring a goal 8 minutes before the end of the match.
 In the quarter-finals AEK came across Lokomotiv Moscow for the first time and in one of the biggest challenges in their history.
 In a full Nea Filadelfeia Stadium AEK were seeking for a qualifying score in order to make the rematch an easy task.
 However, the yellow-blacks were not performing as expected, having a bad day and at the same time facing a suffocating pressure and overlap from the defense of the guests.
 AEK did not reach a goal and ended the match with 9 players, due to the dismissal of Doboș at the 75th minute and Vaios Karagiannis in the stoppage time.
 Despite the 0–0 first leg, the yellow-blacks were going to Moscow to qualify for the semi-finals.
 The team started the game numbly, but went to the locker rooms for half-time with a 0–0 draw.
 The hosts were pressing and in the 53rd minute made the score 1–0.
 AEK were getting up and missing a lot of chances and at the 66th minute, their pressure paid off and Maladenis won a penalty which Kopitsis converted into a goal.
 AEK had the qualification in their hands and had imposed themselves over Lokomotiv.
 The Russians were pressing and left their defenses exposed, with the counterattacks of AEK reaching the opposing area with claims, but either the final pass or the final effort was bad, since anxiety and nervousness were evident in their game.
 At the 90th minute, Sebwe made a run with the ball at his feet, neutralized everyone and passed to Nikolaidis.
 The opposing goalkeeper was eliminated and the striker of AEK had to score one of the easiest and most important goals of his career.
 Either out of overconfidence or out of too much anxiety, he took a lifeless shot from the small area, but his finish was bad and weak, which was caught by a Lokomotiv defender who came behind him and recovered the ball.
 Afterwards, in the last phase of the match Lokomotiv entered the area of AEK and after many counters, bad clearances of the defenders and constant crosses somehow the ball ended up in the net of Atmatsidis, leaving AEK unexpectedly out of the tournament in a qualification that would have been historic.